 - Home Automation triggers commands based on user configurations.

-- Smart Home triggers commands based on previous behaviour.
+- Smart Home triggers commands based on previous behavior.

 The Home Assistant core is responsible for Home Control.
 Home Assistant contains four parts which make this possible:

 - Event Bus: facilitates the firing and listening of events – the beating heart of Home Assistant.